 1. General provisions 3

-Article 1.1 Applicability of the Regulations 3
+Article A-1.1 Applicability of the Regulations 3

-Article 1.2 Definitions 3
+Article A-1.2 Definitions 4

 2. Previous education and admission 5

-Article 2.1 Previous education 5
+Article A-2.1 Previous education 5

-Article 2.2 Registration and enrolment 5
+Article A-2.2 Registration and enrolment 5

-Article 2.3 Faculty Admissions Board 5
+Article A-2.3 Faculty Admissions Board 5

-Article 2.4 Admissions procedure 5
+Article A-2.4 Admissions procedure 5

-Article 2.5 Refusal or termination of enrolment (unsuitability/iudicium abeundi) 5
+Article A-2.5 Refusal or termination of enrolment (unsuitability/iudicium abeundi) 6

 3. Degree programme structure 6

-Article 3.1 Structure of academic year 6
+Article A-3.1 Structure of academic year 6

-Article 3.2 Organisation of the programme 6
+Article A-3.2 Organisation of the programme 6

 4. Examinations 6

-Article 4.1 Signing up for programme components and examinations 6
+Article A-4.1 Signing up for programme components and examinations 6

-Article 4.2 Type of examination 6
+Article A-4.2 Type of examination 7

-Article 4.3 Oral examinations 7
+Article A-4.3 Oral examinations 7

-Article 4.4 Determining and announcing results 7
+Article A-4.4 Determining and announcing results 7

-Article 4.5 Resits 7
+Article A-4.5 Resits 7

-Article 4.6 Marks 8
+Article A-4.6 Marks 8

-Article 4.7 Exemption 9
+Article A-4.7 Exemption 8

-Article 4.8 Validity period for results 9
+Article A-4.8 Validity period for results 9

-Article 4.9 Right of inspection 9
+Article A-4.9 Right of inspection 9

-Article 4.10 Post-examination discussion 9
+Article A-4.10 Post-examination discussion 9

-Article 4.11 Master's final examination 9
+Article A-4.11 Master's final examination 9

-Article 4.12 Diplomas and transcripts 9
+Article A-4.12 Diplomas and transcripts 9

-Article 4.13 Fraud and plagiarism .
-10
+Article A-4.13 Fraud and plagiarism 10

 5. Study supervision and study progress 10

-Article 5.1 Administration of study progress and academic student counselling .
-10
+Article A-5.1 Administration of study progress and academic student counselling 10

-Article 5.2 Adaptations for students with a disability .
-10
+Article A-5.2 Adaptations for students with a disability 10

 6. Teaching evaluation 10

-Article 6.1 Teaching evaluation .
-10
+Article A-6.1 Teaching evaluation 10

-7. Hardship clause 11
+7. Hardship clause 10

-Article 7.1 Hardship clause .
-11
+Article A-7.1 Hardship clause 10

-Artikel 7.2 Calamity .
-11
+Artikel A-7.2 Calamity 10

-8. Transitional and final provisions 11
+8. ·

-Article 8.1 Amendments and periodic review .
-11
+Article A-8.1 Amendments and periodic review 11

-Article 8.2 Transitional provisions .
-11
+Article A-8.2 Transitional provisions 11

-Article 8.3 Publication .
-11
+Article A-8.3 Publication 11

-Article 8.4 Entry into force .
-11
+Article A-8.4 Entry into force 11